 In September 2011, the FASB issued guidance on testing goodwill for impairment.
 The new guidance provides an entity the option to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If an entity determines that this is the case, it is required to perform the currently prescribed two-step goodwill impairment test to identify potential goodwill impairment and measure the amount of goodwill impairment loss to be recognized for that reporting unit (if any).
-If an entity determines that the fair value of a reporting unit is less than its carrying amount, the two-step goodwill impairment test is not required.
+If an entity determines that the fair value of a reporting unit is greater than its carrying amount, the two-step goodwill impairment test is not required.
 The new guidance will be effective for us beginning July 1, 2012.

 In June 2011, the FASB issued guidance on presentation of comprehensive income.
 The new guidance eliminates the current option to report other comprehensive income and its components in the statement of changes in equity.
 Instead, an entity will be required to present either a continuous statement of net income and other comprehensive income or in two separate but consecutive statements.
+The new guidance also required entities to present reclassification adjustments out of accumulated other comprehensive income by component in both the statement in which net income is presented and the statement in which other comprehensive income is presented.
+In December 2011, the FASB issued guidance which indefinitely defers the guidance related to the presentation of reclassification adjustments.
 The new guidance will be effective for us beginning July 1, 2012 and will have financial statement presentation changes only.